 Goal 1: Develop educational programs that differentiate United Tribes Technical College as a leader in education, leadership development and innovation in student research

-Goal 2: Identify and implement best practices for advancing student learning, in environment focused on student success
+Goal 2: Implement best practices for advancing student learning in an environment focused on student success

 Goal 3: Establish a scholarly environment for faculty and staff